braxtonhall/bobs-server/src/secret-dj/README.md

 - View counter admin page
 - Style inheritance
 - Migrate success/error messages to session express-express
-- Combine update and create rules into one function (and also is participating in)
 - Delete should take you to an "Are you SURE?" page